pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-04-28-date-cookies.markdown

 - peanut flour
 - chocolate chip
 - gluten free
-Description: These healthy chocolate chip cookies use date paste and almond flour as a base, and avoids using sugar, butter, and white flour.
+Description: These healthy chocolate chip cookies use date paste and almond flour as a base, and avoids using <a href="/misc/hidden-sugar">sugar</a>, butter, and white flour.
 If you're anything like me and find most desserts way too sweet, you'll find that you enjoy these cookies much more than any traditional chocolate chip cookie.
-Gluten free, refined sugar free, only sweetened with natural dates (raisins will work as well), and the only fat is delicious almond flour.
+Gluten free, refined <a href="/misc/hidden-sugar">sugar</a> free, only sweetened with natural dates (raisins will work as well), and the only <a href="/misc/fats">fat</a> is delicious almond flour.
 Or see my <a href="date-brownie">Almond Butter Date Brownies</a> or <a href="/recipes/chocolate-chip-date-cookies">Chocolate Chip Date Cookies</a> for a similar gluten free desserts using dates and nuts.
 Or check out any of my other <a href="/cookies">cookie recipes</a>!
 Instructions:
 - Preheat oven to 350F and line a large cookie sheet with parchment paper